Federal Reserve cuts key rate by sizable half-point, signaling end to its inflation fight

 The Fed’s policymakers also signaled that they expect to cut their key rate by an additional half-point in their final two meetings this year, in November and December.
 And they envision four more rate cuts in 2025 and two in 2026.

-In a statement, the Fed came closer than it has before to declaring victory over inflation: It said it “has gained greater confidence that inflation is moving sustainably toward 2%.”
+In a statement and in a news conference with Chair Jerome Powell, the Fed came closer than it has before to declaring victory over inflation.

+“We know it is time to recalibrate our (interest rate) policy to something that’s more appropriate given the progress on inflation,” Powell said.
+“We’re not saying, ‘mission accomplished’ … but I have to say say, though, we’re encouraged by the progress that we have made.”

+“The U.S. economy is in a good place,” he added, “and our decision today is designed to keep it there.”

 Though the central bank now believes inflation is largely defeated, many Americans remain upset with still-high prices for groceries, gas, rent and other necessities.
 Former President Donald Trump blames the Biden-Harris administration for sparking an inflationary surge.
 Vice President Kamala Harris, in turn, has charged that Trump’s promise to slap tariffs on all imports would raise prices for consumers even further.

+Powell pushed back Wednesday against any suggestion that the Fed shouldn’t cut rates so close to an election.

+“This is my fourth presidential election at the Fed,” he said.
+“It’s always the same.
+We’re always going into this meeting in particular and asking, ‘What’s the right thing to do for the people we serve?’
+We do that and we make a decision as a group and we announce it.
+That’s always what it is.
+Nothing else is discussed.”

-The central bank’s officials fought against high inflation by raising their key rate 11 times in 2022 and 2023.
+The Fed’s move Wednesday reverses the inflation-fighting effort it engineered by raising its key rate 11 times in 2022 and 2023.
 Wage growth has since slowed, removing a potential source of inflationary pressure.
 And oil and gas prices are falling, a sign that inflation should continue to cool in the months ahead.
 Consumers are also pushing back against high prices, forcing such companies as Target and McDonald’s to dangle deals and discounts.

+The Fed’s decision drew the first dissent from a member of its governing board since 2005.
+Michelle Bowman, a board member who has expressed concern in the past that inflation had not been fully defeated, said she would have preferred a quarter-point rate cut.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.